Budget-conscious travelers love 4 Queens for being a stalwart champion of value in a city that seems to be moving away from it.

 Not only is it scenic, but it isn’t all that frightening once you start flying.

 There are also a plethora of cheap drink and happy hour deals surrounding 4 Queens.
-I constructed a list of downtown Las Vegas happy hours that’s frequently updated.
+I maintain a list of downtown Las Vegas happy hours that receives frequent updates.

 Check out this comprehensive list of things to do on Fremont Street besides gambling here.
 As you’ll see, there is plenty to do near 4 Queens.